Warning

 Patients in Wales being referred to gender services for children and young people will need to ask their GP to apply for funding from their local Health Board.

-You may be able to get help with the cost of travelling to attending appointments at NHS or HSC gender services.
-Further information about travel costs can be found:
+If you're receiving certain benefits, or are on a low income, you may be able to get help with the cost of travel for NHS treatment.
+Further information about help with travel costs can be found:

 More information about travel funding is also available on the London GIC website.